-Indian cabinet headed by the Prime Minister Narendra Modi has yesterday approved ‘The Aadhaar and Other Laws (Amendment) Bill, 2019’ which among other things provides for voluntary use of aadhaar as an acceptable KYC (Know Your Customer) proof for opening bank accounts, and mobile phone connections.
+Indian cabinet headed by the Prime Minister Narendra Modi has yesterday approved ‘The Aadhaar and Other Laws (Amendment) Bill, 2019’ which among other things provides for voluntary use of Aadhaar as an acceptable KYC (Know Your Customer) proof for opening bank accounts, and mobile phone connections.

 Similar provisions were part of the aadhaar ordinance promulgated by the Indian President Ram Nath Kovind on March 2, 2019.
-This Aadhaar Amendment Bill will now be introduced in the upcoming session of Rajya Sabha.
+This Aadhaar Amendment Bill will now be introduced in the upcoming session of Lok Sabha.

 “Subsequent to this amendment, no individual shall be compelled to provide proof of possession of Aadhaar number or undergo authentication for the purpose of establishing his identity unless it is so provided by a law made by Parliament,” an official release noted.

-Earlier last month, the Reserve Bank of India has also included Aaadhaar to its list of documents eligible for identification of individuals and allowed banks to use Aadhaar for KYC verification if the customer gives consent.
+Earlier last month, the Reserve Bank of India has also included Aadhaar to its list of documents eligible for identification of individuals and allowed banks to use Aadhaar for KYC verification if the customer gives consent.

 Other provisions under the new amendment bill includes giving children an option to cancel their Aadhaar number when they reach 18 yrs of age.
 This was also discussed in the Supreme Court’s 2018 Aadhaar judgement.

-Further, the amendment bill has proposed the deletion of section 57 of the Aadhaar Act which allowed the use of 12-digit aadhaar number by the State or any corporate or person for authentication purposes.
+Further, the amendment bill has proposed the deletion of section 57 of the Aadhaar Act which allowed the use of 12-digit Aadhaar number by the State or any corporate or person for authentication purposes.
 Section 57 was also struck down by the Supreme Court in the 2018 judgement.